 The two GOT BAG founders had been closely connected to the ocean since childhood and actively wanted to do something about the increasing amounts of plastic they saw entering the oceans.
-Symbolically, a backpack fits well with this theme, as it stands for the fact that we all have to shoulder the great task of ensuring the water quality for the future of flora and fauna.
+Symbolically, a backpack fits well with this theme, as it stands for the fact that we all have to shoulder the great task of preserving the water quality for the future of flora and fauna.

 The idea originated by chance, but it made sense because backpacks are a particularly durable, robust and easy-to-clean product.
-In the meantime, we, the employees as well as the customers of GOT BAG, have become convinced not only of the original idea, but also of the functional backpacks with their minimalistic, timeless design.
+In the meantime, the employees as well as the customers of GOT BAG have become convinced not only of the original idea, but also of the functional backpacks with their minimalistic, timeless design.
 The ROLLTOP is established as an ideal all-rounder.

 We want to contribute to making the oceans free of plastic waste.
 That's why, in our clean-up programs, we collect plastic in all shapes and forms instead of just the parts that are easy to recycle – such as PET bottles.
 We have set up our own clean-up program in Indonesia, where local fishers, collectors and organizations collect plastic actively from the ocean and environment.
 This means mangrove areas and delta regions with their rivers and nearshore waters.
 As we collect plastic on land and the fisher villages, we prevent it from entering the ocean in the first place, and we are able to access larger areas with our collection points, starting from the coast.